Why Thinking Your Way Out of Anxiety Doesn't Always Work - And What to Do Instead

 Cognitive reframing

 This is the practice of noticing the story your brain is telling and gently examining whether it's accurate.
-Not replacing it with forced positivity — that rarely works and can actually get in the way of genuine wellbeing — but asking honest questions.
+Not replacing it with forced positivity; that rarely works and can actually get in the way of genuine wellbeing, but asking honest questions.
 Is this thought a fact or an interpretation?
 What's the evidence?
 What would I say to someone I love who was thinking this?
+We can do this in therapy in a number of ways for example using Narrative Therapy to rewrite the stories, Acceptance and Commitment Therapy to de-fuse the fused (sticky) thoughts that keep coming back, and more.

 The goal isn't to feel better immediately.
 It's to loosen the grip of a thought that feels more certain than it actually is.